-Soliris (eculizumab) is a complement inhibitor indicated for the treatment of individuals with paroxysmal nocturnal hemoglobinuria (PNH) to reduce hemolysis, for the treatment of individuals age 18 and older with atypical hemolytic uremic syndrome (aHUS) to inhibit complement-mediated thrombotic microangiopathy, for the treatment of adult individuals with generalized Myasthenia Gravis (gMG) who are anti-acetylcholine receptor antibody positive and for the treatment of neuromyelitis optica spectrum disorder (NMOSD) in adult individuals who are anti-aquaporin-4 (AQP4) antibody positive.
+Soliris (eculizumab) is a complement inhibitor indicated for the treatment of adult individuals with paroxysmal nocturnal hemoglobinuria (PNH) to reduce hemolysis, for the treatment of individuals with atypical hemolytic uremic syndrome (aHUS) to inhibit complement-mediated thrombotic microangiopathy, for the treatment of individuals aged 6 years and older with generalized Myasthenia Gravis (gMG) who are anti-acetylcholine receptor antibody positive and for the treatment of neuromyelitis optica spectrum disorder (NMOSD) in adult individuals who are anti-aquaporin-4 (AQP4) antibody positive.
 Soliris includes a boxed warning of life-threatening and fatal meningococcal infections.
 Soliris is not indicated for the treatment of individuals with Shiga toxin E. coli- related hemolytic uremic syndrome (STEC-HUS).
 Soliris is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS).

-The safety and effectiveness of Soliris for the treatment of PNH, gMG, and NMOSD in pediatric individuals under the age of 18 years have not been established.
+The safety and effectiveness of Soliris for the treatment of PNH and NMOSD in pediatric individuals under the age of 18 years have not been established.
 Four clinical studies assessing the safety and effectiveness of Soliris for the treatment of aHUS included a total of 47 pediatric individuals (ages 2 months to 17 years).
 The safety and effectiveness of Soliris for the treatment of aHUS appear similar in pediatric and adult individuals.
+The safety and effectiveness of Soliris for the treatment of gMG have been established in pediatric patients 6 years of age and older.
+Use of Soliris in pediatric patients for this indication is supported by evidence from an adequate and well-controlled trial in adults with additional pharmacokinetic and safety data in pediatric patients with gMG who are 12 years of age and older, and pharmacokinetic and safety data in other pediatric populations aged 6 to less than 12 years.